81 Severe Weather Survival Tips Every Homeowner Must Know

 Determine What to Do With Pets

 Not all emergency shelters will accept pets through their doors so it’s important to have a plan for your pets.
 Before storm season arrives, locate shelters that allow pets and contact them.
 Keep a picture of your pet if it gets lost or have them microchipped, if you haven’t already.
-More a complete, detailed list of items to consider with pets, click here.

 Keep Flashlights and Extra Batteries in Dry Areas